2008 Detroit Tigers season

 The Detroit Tigers 2008 season was the team's 108th season in Major League Baseball's American League.
-After being picked by many to win the AL Central Division and the World Series, the Tigers started the season a disappointing 0–7 after being swept by the Kansas City Royals and Chicago White Sox.
+After being picked by many to win the American League Central and the World Series, the Tigers started the season a disappointing 0–7 after being swept by the Kansas City Royals and Chicago White Sox.
 Their first victory of the season came against the Boston Red Sox.
 The Tigers did not reach a .500 winning percentage until their 80th game of the season.

 Although they were eliminated from the pennant race by the season's final day (September 29), they nonetheless had to play a makeup game against the White Sox (who were trailing the Minnesota Twins by half a game), which Detroit had lost 8–2.
-The Tigers finished the season in last place in the AL Central, trailing the White Sox (who won the division by beating Minnesota in a one-game playoff the following day) by 14.5 games.
+The Tigers finished the season in last place in the AL Central for the first time since 2003, trailing the White Sox (who won the division by beating Minnesota in a one-game playoff the following day) by 14.5 games.
+This was the Tigers' first losing season since 2005.

 Despite the disappointing performance, the Tigers drew a franchise-record home attendance of 3,202,645 for the season.
 The team ranked third in the American League and eighth in Major League Baseball for home attendance in 2008.

 Offseason

 The Tigers started the offseason by trading prospects Jair Jurrjens and Gorkys Hernández to the Atlanta Braves for shortstop Édgar Rentería.
 Rentería took over the everyday shortstop job with Carlos Guillén moving to first base.

-Reliever Joel Zumaya underwent surgery on October 31, 2007 for an AC joint reconstruction and was expected to miss half the 2008 season.
+Reliever Joel Zumaya underwent surgery on October 31, 2007, for an AC joint reconstruction and was expected to miss half the 2008 season.

 The Tigers continued their offseason trading by acquiring Miguel Cabrera and Dontrelle Willis from the Florida Marlins in exchange for highly touted prospects Cameron Maybin and Andrew Miller, along with Mike Rabelo, Eulogio De La Cruz, Burke Badenhop and Dallas Trahern.
 Willis would sign a three-year, $29 million contract extension, while Cabrera would receive an eight-year, $152.3 million deal, the biggest contract in Tigers history.

 During the offseason, the Tigers traded Omar Infante to the Chicago Cubs for Jacque Jones.
 They re-signed Todd Jones, and Kenny Rogers to one-year contracts.
 The Tigers also signed free agent Francisco Cruceta from the Texas Rangers organization to a one-year contract.
 Cruceta and Jacque Jones were eventually released during the season, and Todd Jones retired at the end of the season.
 The Tigers declined the option to sign Édgar Rentería at the end of the season.